|

 Short Nails – Short enough so they don’t poke through the front side of your frame.

-Paint – I used Glidden Kissable Pink … yeah … didn’t even know that was the name until I just looked at it again.
-I bought a quart and have plenty left.
+Paint – I used Glidden Kissable Pink.
+I didn’t know that was the name until I looked at it again.
+I bought a quart and have plenty left for other projects.

 Black Vinyl – If you have a cutting machine and plan to use it to make your letters, numbers, and arrows.